daoswald/eight-letters/README.md

 There is a working implementation (not in "module" form, not pure-Perl) at bin/eight.pl.

-My rough draft working implementation of a pure-Perl module is at lib/EightLetters/Oswald.pm.
-On my machine that version takes 18 mintues to run.
+My working implementation of a pure-Perl module is at lib/EightLetters.pm.
+On my machine that version takes about two  mintues to run.

 Required distributions:
 Moo
-MooX::Types::MooseLike
 ...
 Add any other module names here that I will need to install to use your implementation